InitialPrefabs/UGUIDOTS/Wiki/Button.md

 * Process messaging entity to do some action (see below)
 * Consume messaging entity

-To support this pipeline, there are ComponentSystemGroups provided to plugin your system for processing stage.
+To support this pipeline, there are ComponentSystemGroups provided to implement your system in to process the message.

 ```
 MessagingUpdateGroup <- where systems will update in to process the created messaging entity